 On the basis of the above, a raised table crossing is proposed as a way of traffic calming such that the average speed will be in adherence to the 20mph limit.
 And in so doing, in reference to the traffic flows there will be no need for further cycling improvements.
-The proposed crossing facility has been appended herewith, and shown below for context.
+The proposed crossing facility has been shown in the figure below, whilst provided to scale at Appendix X.